tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 ## Shipment location

-* `locationType`: a location type according to Incoterms 2020:
+* `locationType`: a location type according to ICC [Incoterms 2020](https://iccwbo.org/business-solutions/incoterms-rules/incoterms-2020/):

   * `AgreedPlace` (used with EXW, FCA)
   * `PortOfLoading` (used with FAS, FOB)